Waztom/xchem-CAR/README.md

 ## <a name="InstallDockerCompose"></a>Install Docker Compose
 once Docker is installed also install docker compose, instructions for Mac, Windows, Linux and other options are available: https://docs.docker.com/compose/install/

+Note with newer versions of Docker, Docker Compose is already preinstalled

 ## <a name="InstallVSCodeExtention"></a>Install VS Code Extention
 Docker and Docker Compose should now be installed <br>